 Graduate Program Assessment Plan

-Assessment of graduate student learning is based upon five instruments:
+Assessment of the geology graduate student learning objectives is based upon six instruments:

 The efficacy of our graduate-degree programs may be assessed by the following metrics:

 3) Employment outcomes or acceptances into advanced degree programs